With an Adobe InDesign server connected, Index Manager can index InDesign documents.

 The following steps are necessary to use InDesign Server with Index Manager:

-Under Service Options in the Index Manager configuration, go to the Indexing tab and enable InDesign document indexing and set the network name of the InDesign Server.
+- Enable InDesign document indexing and enter the network name of the InDesign Server.
 If it runs on the same server as Index Manager, set the InDesign Server name to localhost.